AssoDePicche/shopping-cart/README.md

 ## Features

+- **Logging:** you can easily track the status of the entire application.
 - **Object serialization:** you can save the current state of the cart as well as the item or product in a json or in a binary file.
+- **Value objects:** it is easy to adapt the module to your business model.

 ## Future Features